 IRS Notice 2014-7 (issued January 3, 2014) and IRC § 131(c) treat qualified Medicaid waiver payments to a live-in care provider as "difficulty-of-care" payments excludable from federal gross income.
 To qualify:

 The Tax Court in Feigh v.
 Commissioner, 152 T.C.
 267 (2019), affirmed by the 9th Circuit in 2020, plus IRS Notice 2020-15 (March 2020), confirm that a taxpayer may elect to treat difficulty-of-care payments as earned income for purposes of the Earned Income Tax Credit and the Additional Child Tax Credit, even when the payments are excluded from gross income.
-For low- and moderate-income NJ caregivers with qualifying children, this election is often worth $3,000–$7,000 a year in federal EITC alone.
-Don't skip it.
+For low- and moderate-income NJ caregivers with qualifying children, this election can add a meaningful federal EITC refund that the exclusion would otherwise cost them.
+Don't skip it, ask a tax preparer about the Notice 2020-15 election.

 The NJ rule (uncertain, get a NJ CPA)